UPDATED: JULY 05, 2023 | 3 MIN READ

 Conversely, if you make less than initially stated on the application, you could make additional premium credits when you file your taxes.

-Before you decide on an insurance plan, you should figure out your health care needs ahead of time.
+Before you decide on an insurance plan, you should figure out your healthcare needs beforehand.

 If you don’t anticipate many medical costs, you can select a plan with a lower monthly premium and a higher deductible.

 You can also increase your savings by adding a health savings account (HSA).
 Maximum tax-deductible contributions for 2022 are $3,650 for individuals and $7,300 for families.

 This can be used for future medical expenses without paying any taxes.
 Any remaining funds in the account can be forwarded to the following year.